top

 Access for Students Series

-For many years, students have successfully used mythree titles in Hodder's 'Access to Religion and Philosophy' series.
+For many years, students have successfully used my three titles in Hodder's 'Access to Religion and Philosophy' series.

 Now the original editions are out-of-print, I have made them available as e-books and paperbacks.
 From £1.99 / $2.99 for the e-books, and £7.99 / $9.99 for paperbacks.